Related ToolsLuma Dream MachineRunwayKling

 Max Resolution4K4K with upscaling

 Winner: Runway for reliability.
 Luma’s peaks can match Runway, but the valleys are much lower.
+For client content, the tool that wastes less time on regenerations wins.

 Creative Controls